 Dr. A. C. Lewis home was built between 1845 and 1848 in Winchester.
 Dr. Lewis was the first resident physician.
 He was a known abolitionist and used this house as a station on the underground railroad.

 The hewn stone section of the house is the original home of Ohio's second governor.
 It was erected in 1805.
 The stonemason was Thomas Metcalf, later a governor of Kentucky.
 It is located on State Route 136 and Township Road 21.
 The two-story addition, now the front of the home, was built in 1852 by George Kirker, son of the governor.
 George Kirker later served as a Captain in the Civil War.
 It is privately owned.

 The Harshaville Covered Bridge is the last covered bridge still used in Adams County.
 It was built before the Civil War, circa 1855, and was used by Confederate General John Morgan and his Raiders when they passed through the county during the Civil War.
 It is on Graces Run Road in Harshaville.

-This historically renovated two-story brick homestead was originally constructed circa 1840 by John T. Wilson, merchant, soldier, statesman, and philanthropist.
-The home was used by Wilson as a station on the Underground Railroad and is now a nationally registered historic landmark.
-Historic, but fully modernized, the B&B offers 3 antique bedrooms, 4 baths, living room, large dining room, and adjoining cabin.
+The John T. Wilson Homestead consists of historically renovated original log cabin and two-story brick homestead constructed circa 1840 by John T. Wilson, merchant, soldier, statesman, and philanthropist.
+The home was used by Wilson as a station on the Underground Railroad and is now a nationally registered landmark.
+Historic, but fully modernized the B&B offers a log cabin and 3 bedrooms in the main house.